-One thing to remember is that even if you don’t like an aroma, you may enjoy the wine.
+Remember that even if you don’t like an aroma, you may enjoy the wine.
 That aroma may be a hallmark of some of the best wines in the world.
 Who doesn’t want to taste those, right?

 Take, for example, pencil lead.
 It’s the signature of many high-end bottles of Bordeaux and is a good mark of its terroir.

 “I can’t say that I enjoy the aroma of pencil lead.
-I can say that I know it is a characteristic, particularly of Left Bank Bordeaux, that is kind of signature to the wine,” Towler says.
+I can say that I know it is a characteristic, particularly of Left Bank Bordeaux, that is a kind of signature to the wine,” Towler says.
 “That said, I appreciate when a wine is true to its terroir.”

 Earth is another aroma that you shouldn’t write off.
 Often “earthy” is used as an umbrella descriptor for complex aromas and flavors from the ground, such as mushrooms and potting soil.

 And, just like pencil lead aroma, they are found in some of the best bottles in the world.

 “Earthy for me always smells like wet leaves,” Garba says.
 “No one in their right mind would go around eating and enjoying wet leaves, but in wine, it works.
 I love it when Pinot Noirs have an earthy note.
 They are fruity and aromatic, yet the earthy ones are much more fun!”

 Cohen says a really fun aroma to seek out and try is gas or petrol.
 It sounds weird, but it’s a key aroma and flavor that can tell you much about where a wine is from and how old it is.